MicrosoftDocs/VBA-Docs/api/Word.StyleSheet.md

 # StyleSheet object (Word)

-Represents a single cascading style sheet attached to a Web document.
+Represents a single cascading style sheet attached to a web document.
 The  **StyleSheet** object is a member of the **[StyleSheets](Word.StyleSheets.md)** collection.
 The **StyleSheets** collection contains all the cascading style sheets attached to a specified document.

 ## Remarks